What to do in Gran Canaria in March

 The best things to do in Gran Canaria in March

 It might seem that nothing happens on the island in March.
 The time between the end of Carnival and the beginning of Easter is usually a bit of a blur, but in Gran Canaria this isn’t the case.
+Below, you’ll find the best events and things to do on Gran Canaria in March:

-Urban tourism with history
+2. Urban tourism with history

 The capital of Gran Canaria hides a history that often goes unnoticed by tourists, who in March tend to go mainly to the south.
 The district of Vegueta is the historic centre and founding nucleus of the city par excellence.
-It still preserves the beautiful buildings of past centuries and strolling through its cobbled streets is a real pleasure.
+It still preserves the beautiful buildings of past centuries, and strolling through its cobbled streets is a real pleasure.

 Renaissance, Baroque and Neoclassical façades follow one another in this neighbourhood, which is home to important buildings such as the Columbus House (Casa de Colón), the Cathedral of Santa Ana and the Hospital of San Martín.
 Vegueta also has interesting museums such as the Museo Canario and the Atlantic Centre of Modern Art (CAAM).
+Strolling around the city can be a good plan to do during March on the Canary Islands.

-Stroll through one of Gran Canaria’s best street markets
+3. Stroll through one of Gran Canaria’s best street markets

 In Teror, famous for its delicious chorizo, every Sunday its famous and busy street market is being held place, where you can find practically everything: from vegetables and fruit, meat and sausages, cheese, to clothing of all kinds, jewellery, flowers, toys, handicrafts, religious objects, etc. It’s, without a doubt, a great plan for Sunday morning and a good place to buy a nice souvenir.

-Breathe in Gran Canaria’s seafaring tradition
+4. Breathe in Gran Canaria’s seafaring tradition

 The whitewashed houses edged with bright colours and beautifully decorated with flowers are the most striking feature of Puerto de Mogán, a traditional seaside town in the southwest of the island.
 It’s known as the “Venice of the Canary Islands” because of the canals that cross some of its streets next to a small quay full of pleasure boats.